-Allen Wyke is a digital media and technology consultant and the founder of Ripple Group.
+Allen Wyke is SVP Digital Technology and Product Development at CNN and founder of the Ripple Group.
 He has over 15 years of direct operational experience in digital media, online advertising, software and eCommerce and has worked for or implemented solutions at roughly 200 companies over his career.
 He’s a technologist that often architects and leads the buildout of technology and infrastructure platforms as CTO, but has spent a significant amount of time providing business planning, strategic planning and technology assessments as Chief Digital Officer (CDO).
 He’s authored or co-authored several books.

 I first worked with Allen when was CTO of iVillage.
 He was brought in by the CEO/COO on interim basis to turn around and rebuild struggling technology and product teams after iVillage was acquired by NBC Universal.
 I’ve always enjoyed his let’s-get-it-done approach and his no-fluff perspectives about what works and what doesn’t.
 After a recent conversation he agreed to answer a few questions about sales, product management and working with technical teams.